dntoll/1DT902-introducerande-projekt/assignments/Project.md

 ### Examination

 Participation (individual)
- * Ok --- A student that participated at least half of the time
+ * Ok --- A student that participated at least half of the time of the average student.
  * Good --- Not used.
  * Excellent --- A Student that participated as much as the average student in the group (when removing students with F)